RocketChat/alexa-rocketchat-flashbriefing/README.md

 * Then give your **Channel Name**, and click on **Create**.

 ### Deploying Code

+* It should work with any server capable of running a nodejs app with express.

 * Get Repository Contents using the following command: